packetgeek/awesome-training/resume_builders.md

 * Be a technical editor/reviewer for a book.
 Search Google for "technical editor wanted".
 This one requires some expertise in the subject but basics in other fields helps (e.g., knowing tools/fruits/targets of a crime when editing a wireless book).
 It also helps to have a test range (or even just a Type 2 hypervisor).
 * Lend a hand at your local CTF event (e.g., the annual Palmetto competition in Charleston, SC).
 * Volunteer as a [RoadTester](https://www.element14.com/community/groups/roadtest?ICID=menubar_build_roadtest-reviews) (i.e., hardware reviewer) at Element14.
 While most of their Road Tests require advanced training, they sometimes offer some less complicated hardware.
 (I've reviewed at least one Raspberry Pi, a DLP projector, and some I2C hardware.)
 * Volunteer to support your local CyberPatriot team(s) or similar.
-Those often include to specific classes (e.g., Cisco Academy).
+These often include access to commercial training (e.g., Cisco Academy).